garrandall/popular-music-data/tracks/touch-and-go-al-wilson.md

 So please stay around

 I need you so
-Ooh, girl, I need you so
+Oh, girl, I need you so
 (I need you)

 There's nothing to lose by trying